 > (write-file 'stdout (letter "Matthew" "Fisler" "Felleisen"))

-Interactive Programs No matter how you look at it, batch programs are old-fashioned.
-Even if businesses have used them for decades to automate useful tasks, people prefer interactive programs.
-Indeed, in this day and age, people mostly interact with desktop applications via a keyboard and a mouse generating input events such as key presses or mouse clicks.
+Interactive Programs Batch programs are a staple of business uses of computers, but the programs people encounter now are interactive.
+In this day and age, people mostly interact with desktop applications via a keyboard and a mouse.
 Furthermore, interactive programs can also react to computer-generated events, for example, clock ticks or the arrival of a message from some other computer.

-Exercise 28.
-Most people no longer use desktop computers to run applications but cell phones, tablets, and their cars’ information control screens.
+Exercise 32.
+Most people no longer use desktop computers just to run applications but also employ cell phones, tablets, and their cars’ information control screen.
 Soon people will use wearable computers in the form of intelligent glasses, clothes, and sports gear.
 In the somewhat more distant future, people may come with built-in bio computers that directly interact with body functions.
 Think of ten different forms of events that software applications on such computers will have to deal with.

 By itself, a raw computer is a useless piece of physical equipment.
 It is called hardware because you can touch it.
 This equipment becomes useful once you install software, that is, a suite of programs.
 Usually the first piece of software to be installed on a computer is an operating system.
 It has the task of managing the computer for you, including connected devices such as the monitor, the keyboard, the mouse, the speakers, and so on.
-The way it works is that when a user presses a key on the keyboard, the operating system runs a function that processes key strokes.
-We say that the key stroke is a key event, and the function is an event handler.
+The way it works is that when a user presses a key on the keyboard, the operating system runs a function that processes keystrokes.
+We say that the keystroke is a key event, and the function is an event handler.
 In the same vein, the operating system runs an event handler for clock ticks, for mouse actions, and so on.
-Conversely, after an event handler is done with its work, the operating system may have to change the image on the screen, ring a bell, or print a document.
-To accomplish these tasks, it also runs functions that translate the operating system’s data into sounds, images, and actions on the printer.
+Conversely, after an event handler is done with its work, the operating system may have to change the image on the screen, ring a bell, print a document, or perform a similar action.
+To accomplish these tasks, it also runs functions that translate the operating system’s data into sounds, images, actions on the printer, and so on.

 Naturally, different programs have different needs.
-One program may interpret key strokes as signals to control a nuclear reactor; another passes them to a word processor.
+One program may interpret keystrokes as signals to control a nuclear reactor; another passes them to a word processor.
 To make a general-purpose computer work on these radically different tasks, different programs install different event handlers.
-That is, a rocket launching program uses one kind of function to deal with clock ticks while an oven’s service functions uses a different kind.
+That is, a rocket launching program uses one kind of function to deal with clock ticks while an oven’s software uses a different kind.

 > (number->square 5) > (number->square 10) > (number->square 20)